ÎleSoniq Music Festival: History

 Created in 2014, ÎleSoniq is located into the heart of Montreal, at Espace 67 of Parc Jean-Drapeau.
 For three days, the festival has welcomed some of the world's most successful EDM and urban music artists, including ILLENIUM, Swedish House Mafia, Skrillex, The Chainsmokers, Alesso, Adventure Club, Deadmau5, Above & Beyond, and MIGOS.

-ÎleSoniq is one of the biggest EDM festival in the Great White North.
+Growing from 25,000 attendees in its first year in 2014, the 2019 edition marked a record of 78,000 people over two days, which is 13,000 more people than the previous year.